Water supply and sanitation in Morocco: Private concessions

-Several private multi-utility concessionaires provide drinking water, sewerage services and electricity in Casablanca, Rabat, Tangiers, and Tetouan.
+Several private multi-utility concessionaires provide drinking water, sewerage services and electricity in Casablanca, Rabat, Tangier, and Tetouan.
 Lydec, the concession holder in Casablanca, is owned by SUEZ Environnement (51%), the Moroccan insurance company RMA Watanya (15%) and the Moroccan investment company FIPAR-Holding (19.75%).
 In addition, 14.25% of the shares are traded on the Casablanca stock exchange since 2005.
 Amendis, a subsidiary of the French multi-national Veolia Environnement, is the concession holder in Tangier and Tetouan.
 In 2013, Veolia sold its Moroccan subsidiary Veolia Environnement Maroc that holds the concession to the British private equity group Actis Capital for €370 million after requests for tariff increases had been denied by the authorities.
 The company had also been criticized for failing to reach its investment targets, in particular concerning access to the poor.
 UAE-based Averda is the current concession holder in Rabat, having won a seven-year contract set to expire in 2022.

 A fourth concessionnaire provides bulk water to Casablanca.